 The notice contains information about decisions to be taken by the following:

 When working in Partnership, the Executives of each Council collectively make decisions as the Joint Strategic Committee.

-Certain Executive decisions are “Key Decisions” within the terms of the Local Authorities (Executive Arrangements) (Access to Information) (England) Regulations 2000.
-These are decisions which are likely:-
+Certain Executive decisions are 'Key Decisions' within the terms of the Local Authorities (Executive Arrangements) (Meetings and Access to Information) (England) Regulations 2012.
+These are decisions which are likely:

 i) to result in the Council incurring expenditure which is, or the making of savings which are, significant, having regard to the Council's budget for the service or function to which the decision relates, which the Council has currently determined to be;

-B) the letting/re-letting of contracts of value of £100,000 or more over the period of the contract, where provision has been made in the approved revenue budget;
+B) the letting/re-letting of contracts of value of £100,000 or more over the period of the contract, where provision has been made in the approved budget; or

 i) The issue must be assessed on the basis of the information which could reasonably have been available to the decision-maker at the time;